You can set up your environment to require that users log in with an RSA SecurID token. SecurID setup is supported only from the command line.

 See the two vSphere Blog posts about RSA SecurID setup for details.

-Verify that the identity source that RSA Manager uses has been added to vCenter Single Sign-On.
-See Add a vCenter Single Sign-On Identity Source.
+- Verify that the identity source that RSA Manager uses has been added to vCenter Single Sign-On.
+See Add or Edit a vCenter Single Sign-On Identity Source.

-Verify that the RSA Authentication Manager system can resolve the Platform Services Controller host name, and that the Platform Services Controller system can resolve the RSA Authentication Manager host name.
+- Verify that the RSA Authentication Manager system can resolve the vCenter Server host name, and that the vCenter Server system can resolve the RSA Authentication Manager host name.

-Export the sdconf.rec file from the RSA Manager by selecting .
-Decompress the resulting AM_Config.zip file to find the sdconf.rec file.
+- Export the sdconf.rec file from the RSA Manager by selecting .
+To find sdconf.rec file, decompress the resulting AM_Config.zip file.

-Copy the sdconf.rec file to the Platform Services Controller node.
+- Copy the sdconf.rec file to the vCenter Server node.

 - Change to the directory where the sso-config script is located.

 - To enable RSA SecurID authentication, run the following command.